cmadland/teaching/pages/02.edci335/lms-home/page.md

 I'll keep the homepage here for now, but do let me know if you prefer to see something else when you first check the site.

-To see updates from either me or your colleagues in the class, click `Updates` in the menu above, then choose either `Instructor Updates` or `Learner Posts`.
+To see updates from either me or your colleagues in the class, click `Updates` in the menu above, then choose either `Learner Posts` or `Instructor Posts`.

 ![](updates-1.png)